-Name and Balance at Deductions Balance Designation Beginning Amounts Amounts Not at End of of Debtor of Period Additions Collected Written Off Current Current Period Employees 105,118 280,174 305,482 - - - 79,810
+Name and Balance at Deductions Designation Beginning Amounts Amounts Not at End of of Debtor of Period Additions Collected Written Off Current Current Period Employees 79,810 281.237 255.217 - - - 105.830

-Supplementary Schedules Required Under Annex 68-J As at December 31, 2023
+Supplementary Schedules Required Under Annex 68-J As at December 31, 2024

-Schedule C. Amounts Receivable from Related Parties which are eliminated during Consolidation of Financial Statements
+Schedule C. Amounts receivable from related parties which are eliminated during the consolidation of financial statements

-Name and Balance at - Deductions - Balance Designation Beginning Amounts Amounts Not at End of of Debtor of Period Additions Collected Written Off Current Current Period Not applicable
+Name and Designation of Debtor Balance at Beginning of Period Additions Amounts Collected Deductions Amounts Written Off Current Not Current Balance at End of Period Not applicat ole

-Supplementary Schedules Required Under Annex 68-J As at December 31, 2023
+Supplementary Schedules Required Under Annex 68-J As at December 31, 2024

-Schedule D. Long-term Debt
+Schedule D. Long-term debt

-Title of Issue and Type of Amount Authorized Amount Shown under Caption "Current Portion of Long-term Debt" in Related Statement of Amount Shown under "Long-Term Debt" in Related Statement of Obligation by Indenture Financial Position Financial Position Not applicable
+Title of Issue and Type of Obligation Amount Authorized by Indenture Amount Shown under Caption "Current Portion of Long-term Debt" in Related Statement of Financial Position Amount Shown under "Long-Term Debt" in Related Statement of Financial Position Obligation by Indenture Not app

-Supplementary Schedules Required Under Annex 68-J As at December 31, 2023
+Supplementary Schedules Required Under Annex 68-J As at December 31, 2024

-Schedule E. Indebtedness to Related Parties (Long-term Loans from Related Companies)
+Schedule E. Indebtedness to a related party (Long-term Loans from Related Companies)

-Name of Related Party Balance at Beginning of Period Balance at End of Period Not applicable
+Balance at Beginning of Period Balance at End of Period Not applicable

-Supplementary Schedules Required Under Annex 68-J As at December 31, 2023
+Supplementary Schedules Required Under Annex 68-J As at December 31, 2024